Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Interpolated Central Characters

 \section{Interpolated Central Characters}

-The goal of this appendix is to compute \textit{central characters} of Verma modules in the complex rank setting.
-Our notion for the center of $U_{\bt}$ will be the invariant subalgebra $Z(U_{\bt}) := \Hom(\unit, U_{\bt})$, which is an honest $\fk$-algebra.
-For each positive integer $k$, we define the central element $C_k \in Z(U_{\bt})$ as follows.
+We now compute \textit{central characters} of Verma modules in the complex rank setting.
+Our notion for the center of $U_{\bt}$ is the invariant subalgebra $Z(U_{\bt}) := \Hom(\unit, U_{\bt})$.
+For each $k \geq 1$, we define the central element $C_k \in Z(U_{\bt})$ as follows.
 For each positive integer $i$, we write

 where we use the identification $\fgl_{\bt} = V \ox V^*$.
 In turn, we define $C_k$ as the composition